cevek/ttypescript/README.md

 ## How to use

-You can use transformers written in ts or js

 ### tsconfig.json

 You just need to add the `customTransformers` block with `before` and(or) `after` object contains array of transformer paths into the `compilerOptions.plugins`